ahensley4/Spellingbee-backend/README.md

 python api.py
 ```

-The API will be available at `http://localhost:8001`.
+The API is goood at `http://localhost:8001`.

 ---

 ##  Testing
-Use Postman or the provided frontend to:
+Use Thunder to:
 - `/create_session`
 - `/check_word`
 - `/restart_session`